 Pat Tinsley McGill, Dante DiGregorio, Sharon Kurtz, and Mark Peterson use the low-cost text, Mastering Strategic Management, from Flatworld Knowledge in the College of Business BSBA Strategic Management Capstone course.

 Jill Yamashita co-wrote a statistics textbook and published it through an alternative publisher, saving students about half the cost of a traditional textbook.

-Natalie Zayas uses the free online text The Habitable Planet in her Introduction to Environmental Science (ENVS 201: Intro to Environmental Science (4 units)) course.
+Natalie Zayas uses the free online text The Habitable Planet in her Introduction to Environmental Science (ENVS 201) course.
 Learn more about Natalie's experience teaching with The Habitable Planet.